BSR Stars S3 – Smart specialisation through cross-sectoral Bio-, Circular- and Digital ecosystems

 Workshop: innovation ecosystem indicators and innovation process management tool in Malmö, 6 March 2017

-The workshop discussed and exchanged experiences on new ecosystem based approaches to regional innovation management as well as relevant indicators that would efficiently help identifying and analysing the innovation processes in the region.
+The workshop discussed new ecosystem based approaches to regional innovation management as well as relevant indicators that would help identifying and analysing the innovation processes in the region.
 This workshop supported Tampere region in its plans to elaborate a demo of an online tool that will be piloted in the BSR Stars S3 project, and later disseminated to other involved partner regions.
 The tool will e.g. help identify actors within a certain field of economy (the pilot will focus on bio- and circular economy), as well as analyse and make conclusions on interaction between the actors.
 Regions of Tampere, Skåne, Sor-Trondelag and Vilnius participated in the workshop.

 Bio- and circular workshop was organised at the Annual Forum of EU Strategy for the Baltic Sea Region in Stockholm, 8 Nov.
 2016

 BSR Stars S3 project organised a workshop “Fostering innovation and growth in the bioeconomy through smart specialization” at the 7th Strategy Forum of the EUSBSR in Stockholm on 8-9 November 2016 in Stockholm, Sweden.
 The Forum was a major networking event with a thematic focus on the future and vision of the Baltic Sea region for 2030.
 Over 1000 participants from Baltic Sea Region countries have registered to the Forum.
 The bioeconomy workshop included a panel discussion on successful approaches in implementing bio- and circular economy efforts represented by cases from Finland, Sweden and Denmark: Paper Province (Sweden), Kalundborg Industial Symbiosis (Denmark) and Tampere Eco-Industrial Park Industrial Symbiosis (Finland).
-The workshop addressed opportunities for cooperation aimed at sharing knowledge and infrastructures for bio- and circular economy business and innovation support.
+The workshop addressed opportunities for cooperation aimed at sharing knowledge and infrastructures for bio- and circular economy business.

 - The Baltic Institute of Finland (Lead Partner)